codebysandip/nralcm/README.md

-# node-rest-api
+# nrlcm(Node Request Lifecycle Management)
 This is a framework based on NodeJs to manage request lifecycle.

-# Node JS Rest Api Life cycle Manageement
+# Node JS Rest Api Life cycle

 # HandlerDispatcher
   HandlerDispatcher will be responsible for choosing right handler based on request type